ezell38/DroneInTheSky_Elias_Asher/README.md

  - Adding a button onto the IR remote that when pressed prompts the drone to fly in a square and map it out

  - Adding a button onto the IR remote that when pressed prompts the drone to fly in a circle and map it out

+ - Adding a button onto the IR remote that when pressed prompts the drone to fly in a star and map it out

 ### What we need to learn